Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Self-Play SWE-RL

 \item \textbf{Bug validity:} at least \texttt{min\_failing\_tests} tests that pass in the original codebase must fail after applying \texttt{bug\_inject.diff}.

 \item \textbf{Test weakening validity:} some tests that fail in the buggy state must pass after applying the test weakening patch \texttt{test\_weaken.diff}.

 \item \textbf{Inverse mutation testing:} this check verifies that each file in the bug-injection patch is necessary to trigger the bug.
 We first collect the set of failing tests triggered by the complete bug.
 Then, for each modified file in isolation, we reset to the full buggy state, revert only that file to its fixed version, and run the non-weakened oracle tests.
 If reverting a file causes at least one failing test to pass, the file contributes to the bug; otherwise, the check fails.
-This approach inverts traditional mutation testing~\cite{mutationtesting}, which measures test suite quality by checking if it can reject random mutations, instead using it to validate that each buggy file can be detected by the tests. \end{itemize} Bug artifacts that pass the consistency checks are considered valid and are reformatted similarly to \swebench~\cite{jimenez2024swebenchlanguagemodelsresolve} instances, including pass-to-pass and fail-to-pass test specifications.
+This approach inverts traditional mutation testing~\cite{mutationtesting}, which measures test suite quality by checking if it can reject random mutations \end{itemize}

+Bug artifacts passing the consistency checks are considered valid and are reformatted similarly to \swebench~\cite{swebench} instances, including pass-to-pass and fail-to-pass test specifications.

 \paragraph{Higher-order bugs.} Generating complex bugs via removal, while flexible, can be restricted in incentivizing the solver agent to learn different editing patterns, as the solver basically needs to reconstruct code files or hunks from scratch.
 It is also less natural compared to real-world bugs in public repositories (such as those from GitHub PRs) where the original code typically does not consist of unimplemented parts.
 Meanwhile, the generated bugs can be very complex to solve in the initial attempts as a result of removing large portion of code.